julanu/composite-actions/README.md

 ### 1. Docker Build & Push Image to DockerHub
+> [!NOTE]
+> This template assumes Docker is already installed on the agent
 ```yaml
   # Login, build and push Docker image to DockerHub
   - name: Build and Push Docker